What is Key Person Risk?

 - Your top salesperson is involved in a serious car accident and won’t be able to sell for months.

 - Another executive receives a cancer diagnosis that will put them on leave for months.

 - One of your top business development executives gets a better offer from a competitor.

-- An employee who has a skillset no one else at the company has decides to go out on their own.
+- An employee who has a skill set no one else at the company has decided to go out on their own.

 If your company can relate to any of these scenarios, you should be thinking about putting a plan together for managing key person risk.

 3 Strategies for Your Company to Manage Key Person Risk

 Once you decide you want your company to work on managing key person risk, it’s time to get down to business.
 Your company can manage key person risk using three primary strategies.